 - Give you a receipt or keep a record of your rent payments. - Ensure premises are clean and in good repair when you move in. - Ensure the premises are reasonably secure. - Ensure premises are fit to live in and kept in good repair. - If there is a common area, ensure it is kept clean. - In a moveable dwelling park, ensure common facilities are in good repair. - Follow the rules for entry and respect your privacy.
 The Act sets out reasons for entry and notice requirements.

-See the Entry and Privacy Tenancy Facts for more information.
+For more information see the Entry and Privacy Tenancy fact sheet.

 Ending your agreement